Tim Daly: Nonprofit work

-In June 2008, Daly, together with Chandra Wilson, was named the 2008 ambassador for Lee National Denim Day – a fundraiser for breast cancer, benefiting the Women's Cancer Programs of the Entertainment Industry Foundation.
-In August 2008, Daly was named co-president of the Creative Coalition, a liberal group that works on issues such as health care reform and arts funding.
+In June 2008, Daly, together with Chandra Wilson, was named the 2008 ambassador for Lee National Denim Day – a fundraiser for breast cancer benefiting the Women's Cancer Programs of the Entertainment Industry Foundation.

 Personal life

 Daly married actress Amy Van Nostrand in 1982.
-They have two children, including Sam.
-In Madam Secretary, his son played the ex-fiancé of main character Daisy Grant and his daughter played the niece of his character Henry McCord.
-She graduated from Barnard College in 2011 and was a Fulbright scholar to Brazil.
+They have two children.
 In 2010, Daly and Van Nostrand divorced.
-He has been dating his Madam Secretary co-star Téa Leoni since December 2014.
+In Madam Secretary, their son Sam Daly played the ex-fiancé of White House Press Secretary Daisy Grant, and their daughter, Emelyn, played the niece of Daly's character, Henry McCord.

+Daly married Téa Leoni, his Madam Secretary co-star, on July 12, 2025, in New York.
+They had been dating since 2014.

 In 2012, Daly climbed Mount Kilimanjaro.
-That same year, he and his sister Tyne endorsed the re-election campaign of Democratic U.S. President Barack Obama.
-Daly was in the Virgin America first-class lounge during the 2013 Los Angeles International Airport shooting.
-In January 2017, Daly broke both legs in a ski accident while on vacation in Sundance.
+He was in the Virgin America first-class lounge during the 2013 Los Angeles International Airport shooting.